 As adults, we recognize the feeling of sitting in a classroom and listening to an expert.
 That familiarity is inherently reassuring.
 Whether it’s an author or a local professional, experts have the star power to bring parents and guardians to school in the evening.
 One challenge arises, however, when schools locate the expertise about children and adolescents outside of their school community.
 This is a missed opportunity for a school to demonstrate their deep well of experience with the social, emotional, and cognitive experiences of their students specifically.

 When education for parents and guardians centers on hiring outside experts, it reinforces a framework that contributes to anxiety.
 The overload of information generated by social media, online sources, podcasts, and more has created the sense that it’s impossible for any person to know all they need to know in order to raise a “successful” child.
-Family education event question-and-answer sessions run the risk of being performative (the humblebrag can be raised to an art form in these sessions) which can create a culture where families with students experiencing challenges feel like outliers, rather than passing through normal phases in social and emotional development.
+Family education event question-and-answer sessions run the risk of being performative (the humblebrag can be raised to an art form in these exchanges) which can create a culture where families with students experiencing challenges feel like outliers.

-For example, take the discussions of resilience so many schools and families have had over the past eighteen months.
+For example, take the discussions of resilience common in many schools and families.
 When an expert describes the qualities of a resilient adolescent, they’re contributing to the sense that some students are inherently resilient and others aren’t.
 When a presenter, instead, describes specific practices and approaches that build resilience in young people, there’s a way for every parent or guardian to implement the strategy, no matter where their student falls on the resilience spectrum.
 A skills-focused approach makes it clear that a singular standard against which parents and guardians can measure their children is, in fact, a fallacy.

 A skills-based approach provides adults with actionable, real-world frameworks, which means that family education can make a difference in the lived experiences of families.
 When that instruction can be delivered by a person in your community, you help parents and guardians trust your experience and empathy.
 All learners acquire new information most effectively when they feel connected to their instructor, so bringing family education in-house provides the opportunity to take advantage of the trust your families feel in your teacher-leaders and counselors, making it more likely for parents and guardians to implement their learning.